-Participants are at-risk youth ages 16-24 who are not attending any school, and in-school youth ages 14-21 who are lowincome and at-risk.
-Youth served include those with a disability (38%); public assistance recipients (47%); system-involved youth - foster youth or juvenile offenders (15%); homeless or runaway youth (15%); and youth of color (74%).
-Services are provided through local Workforce Development Boards and Youth Committees and include: tutoring, study skills training, and dropout recovery and prevention; alternative secondary school services; paid and unpaid work experiences; occupational skill training; education offered with workforce preparation activities and training; leadership development activities; supportive services; adult mentoring; follow-up services; comprehensive guidance and counseling; financial literacy education; entrepreneurial skills training; labor market and employment information about in-demand industry sectors/occupations; and activities helping youth prepare for and transition to post-secondary education and training.
+Participants are at-risk youth ages 16-24 who are not attending any school, and in-school youth ages 14-21 who are low-income and at-risk.
+Youth served include those with a disability (40%); public assistance recipients (31%); system-involved youth - foster youth or juvenile offenders (15%); homeless or runaway youth (16%); and youth of color (76%).
+Services are provided through local Workforce Development Boards and Youth Committees and include: tutoring, study skills training, and dropout recovery and prevention; alternative secondary school services; paid and unpaid work experiences; occupational skill training; leadership development activities; supportive services; adult mentoring; follow-up services; comprehensive guidance and counseling; financial literacy education; entrepreneurial skills training; labor market and employment information about in-demand industry sectors/occupations; and activities helping youth prepare for and transition to post-secondary education and training.